-- Parents are made to feel welcome in the school e.g. office area, celebrations of work and achievement (e.g. Parents visit 'Love and Light' in Reception), 'Open Door' policy to discuss problems etc. - Parents are encouraged to be volunteers on school visits - A wide range of documents on the school website
+- Parents are made to feel welcome in the school e.g. office area, celebrations of work and achievement, for example, 'Open Door' policy to discuss problems etc. - · Parents are encouraged to be volunteers on school visits

-- School newsletters - Reporting to parents about children's personal development through formal and informal means - Parents should feel able to share concerns about home circumstances or medical matters that might affect their child's work or behaviour in school.
+- A wide range of documents on the school website - Nominated Parent Reps to support classroom communication. - Play and Stay sessions every week. - School Blog and Learning Adventures are available for parents - Reporting to parents about children's personal development through formal and informal means - Delivery of parent workshops both in person and online - Parents should feel able to share concerns about home circumstances or medical matters that might affect their child's work or behaviour in school.